 As expected, the women were thin and donned shapely one-piece swimsuits, curled hair, and high-heeled shoes.
 Although all five individuals, identified as Jerry Ross, Cynthia Young, Don Jileaoe, Barbara Thompson, and Ed Hal, were competing bodybuilders, the men and women demonstrated this differently.
-All three men assumed standard bodybuilding poses, emphasizing their bicep and pectoral muscles.172 In contrast, the women stood slightly behind their male counterparts, and instead of striking a bodybuilding pose like the men, Young and Thompson
+All three men assumed standard bodybuilding poses, emphasizing their bicep and pectoral muscles.
+In contrast, the women stood slightly behind their male counterparts, and instead of striking typical bodybuilding poses like the men, Young and

+Thompson stood with their hands on the men's shoulders.
 Standing behind the men and visually serving a supporting role emphasized their femininity.
 All five of the individuals associated themselves with heterosexuality by posing together.
 As a result, they underscored the barbelles' femininity and the male bodybuilder's masculinity.
 Ideas of masculinity and femininity in this period were closely linked to heterosexuality, so emphasizing one heightened the other.